antmicro/kenning/docs/source/cmd-usage.rst

     positional arguments:
       modelwrappercls       ModelWrapper-based class with inference implementation to import
-      modelcompilercls      Optimizer-based class with compiling routines to import
       runtimecls            Runtime-based class with the implementation of model runtime
       datasetcls            Dataset-based class with dataset to import output                The path to the output JSON file with measurements

     optional arguments:
-      -h, --help            show this help message and exit --protocol-cls PROTOCOL_CLS
+      -h, --help            show this help message and exit --modelcompiler-cls MODELCOMPILER_CLS
+                            Optimizer-based class with compiling routines to import --protocol-cls PROTOCOL_CLS
                             RuntimeProtocol-based class with the implementation of communication between inference tester and inference
                             runner